 Units for motion compensation

-When either the width or height of current prediction unit is less than 8, the motion compensation size is set equal to the size of current prediction unit.
+For a BVSP coded prediction unit with size equal to W*H, when either W % 8 (e.g., 4x16, 12x16) or H % 8 (e.g., 16x12, 16x4) is unequal to 0, the unit for performing motion compensation is set to 4x8 or 8x4, respectively.
 For all the other cases, the unit for performing motion compensation of a BVSP coded prediction unit, denoted by W*H could be either 8x4 or 4x8.
 The motion compensation size is determined as specified in the following:

-For each 8x8 block, 4 corners of corresponding depth 8x8 block as depicted in Figure 17 identified by the disparity vector from the NBDV process are checked by:
+4 corners of corresponding depth block with the same size as current PU as depicted in Figure 17 identified by the disparity vector from the NBDV process are checked by: